HeeManSu/astra-agi/astra/framework/README.md

 ### Compiler

 The compiler takes the semantic layer and produces a restricted Python program, then validates it against an AST whitelist before lowering it to an `ExecutionGraph`.
-Only a safe subset of Python is allowed — no imports, no file I/O, no network calls — just tool calls and data flow.
+Only a safe subset of Python is allowed (no imports, no file I/O, no network calls): just tool calls and data flow.

 ```
 semantic_layer